GHRSS/ffapipe/README.md

 * riptide
 * matplotlib

 The best way to ensure that all these dependencies are present on your machine is to use a [*conda environment*][conda].
 The [`the_monitor.py`](./the_monitor.py) script relies on the `curses` package in the Python standard library, which in turn depends on the `ncurses` backend.
 This implies that this particular script may not run on a Windows system.

+Additionally, this pipeline has the following non-Python dependencies:

+* [**PRESTO**][presto]
+* [**GPTool**][gptool]

+There are also certain in-house scripts that this pipeline depends on for processes such as zero DM filtering, filterbank file creation, and so on.
+I will try to add these scripts to this repository soon 😅.
 If you find a bug in the pipeline or have any issues in running it on your system, let me know in the [**issues**][issues] 😁 👍 !

 ## Notes